openedx/edx-platform/openedx/core/djangoapps/plugins/README.rst

             # Configuration setting for Plugin Contexts for this app.
             PluginContexts.CONFIG: {

-                # Configure the Plugin Signals for each Project Type, as needed.
+                # Configure the Plugin Contexts for each Project Type, as needed.
                 ProjectType.LMS: {

                     # Key is the view that the app wishes to add context to and the value
                     # is the function within the app that will return additional context
                     # when called with the original context
                     u'course_dashboard': u'my_app.context_api.get_dashboard_context'
+                }
+            },

+            # Configuration settings for Plugin Slots for this app.
+            PluginSlots.CONFIG: {

+                # Configure Plugin Slots for each Project Type, as needed.
+                ProjectType.LMS: {

+                    # Key is the slot in the current Project Type that the app wants to inject
+                    # content into and the value is the function within the app that will return
+                    # rendered content.
+The function will be passed minimal context relevant to it.
+                    u'head-extra': u'my_app.slots_api.get_slot_content'
                 }
             }
         }